By Alisha Falk

 It’s not every day that your city streets turn into a canal system that makes you set aside the motorbike and take out the canoe.
-Bordering the Topic of Cancer in the north and the equator in the south, Vietnam gets between 60 and 100 inches of precipitation each year.
+Bordering the Tropic of Cancer in the north and the equator in the south, Vietnam gets between 60 and 100 inches of precipitation each year.
 Combined with the two delta river systems that drain the Himalayan mountains and direct precipitation, Vietnam’s natural environment is adapted for the most dramatic influx of water than anywhere else on Earth.
 Paired with clay soil and dense vegetation, the system can tolerate variable weather, but anthropogenic perturbations have lessened the system’s resiliency.

 The urban environment in Vietnam, as it is built today, has blanketed the soil and removed the vegetation.
 Impermeable infrastructure like asphalt roads and concrete buildings have replaced much of the permeable environment leaving green spaces and drainage systems to absorb or funnel the storm water underground or to the ocean.
 Even the rural areas we have visited are increasingly removing native vegetation and paving over the landscape.
 Impermeable surfaces in Vietnam are putting public health, the environment, and the economy at risk by increasing polluted water, land use changes, and costs from flood damages, respectively.

 The streets are littered with packaging and food scraps from daily activities; and oils from places like motorbike shops are washed into the streets nightly.
 Vietnam has yet to have a Lady Bird Johnson of their own to campaign against street littering or proper disposal of toxic chemicals.
 Industrial waste is less regulated, which contributes to unsafe levels of chemical discharge and emissions whose impacts are felt locally.